-Applications must be made online at: https://epa.smartsimple.ie.
+Applications must be made online using the EPA's Grant Management and Application Portal at: https://epa.smartsimple.ie.
 Guidance materials on using the portal can be downloaded when logged into the system, or from the Grants Management page on the EPA website.